 Career transactions: Selected by Cincinnati in seventh round of 2013 NFL Draft (251st overall) ...
 Signed with Bengals on 5-10-13 ...
 Waived by Bengals on 8-31-13 ...
 Signed to Bengals practice squad on 9-1-13 ...
 Signed to Bengals roster on 1-6-14.

 2014 recap: Played in four games (Games 3 and 12-14) ...
 Inactive (coaches decision) for Games 1-2 and 16 and active-DNP for Games 4-11 and 15 ...
 Made his NFL debut on Sept.
 21 vs. Tennessee ...
 Played in all four preseason games.

-2013 HIGHLIGHTS: On practice squad for Games 1-16 ...
+2013: On practice squad for Games 1-16 ...
 Played in all four preseason games.

-PERSONAL: Hometown is Aynor, S.C. ...
-Graduated from South Carolina in August 2012, with degree in sport and entertainment management ...
-Three-time academic All-SEC, and posted 3.82 grade point average.
+Personal: Hometown is Aynor, S.C. ...
+Attended Aynor High School, where he earned Associated Press First-Team All-State honors as a senior ...
+Graduated from South Carolina with a sport and entertainment management degree ...
+Was academic All-SEC three times, and posted a 3.82 grade point average.

 NOTE ABOUT NFL EXPERIENCE: Johnson did not earn an accrued year of experience toward NFL free agency in 2013 because he was not on a 53-player roster, a Reserve/Injured list or a Reserve/Physically Unable to Perform list for the required minimum of six games that season.

 The Bengals’ 27-24 overtime victory Sunday at sold-out Paul Brown Stadium is featured on NFL Network’s NFL Replay airing Tuesday, Oct.
 13, at 4 p.m.